meteor/meteor/content/deployment.md

 <h2 id="analytics">Monitoring users via analytics</h2>

 It's common to want to know which pages of your app are most commonly visited, and where users are coming from.
-Here's a simple setup that will get you URL tracking using Google Analytics.
+Here's a setup that will get you URL tracking using Google Analytics.
 We'll be using the [`okgrow:analytics`](https://atmospherejs.com/okgrow/analytics) package.

 ```
 meteor add okgrow:analytics